 Description of the topic (what) As the amount of greenhouse gases of anthropogenic origin in the atmosphere increases intensively due to increasing emissions, especially due to the energy use of fuels.
 The largest share of GHG can be contributed to transport, with road transport as the source of the vast majority of emissions.
 The number of road motor vehicles, as well as the power and volume of their engines are constantly increasing, while infrastructure development, especially in urban areas, is unable to keep up with such growth and road congestion is becoming more frequent.
 In recent years, the growth of road freight transport, especially transit freight, has also been very acute.
 Road transportation in the territory of the local authority can be divided into two parts: - Urban road transportation, which includes road transportation on the local street network that is usually in the competence of the local authority.
 The inclusion of this sector in the BEI is strongly recommended. - Other road transportation, which includes road transportation in the territory of the local authority on the roads that are not in the competence of the local, authority.
 An example of such road transportation is transportation on a highway that goes through the territory of the local authority.
 To calculate road emissions, a lot of data needs to be obtained, which is oftentimes not complete.
-For that purpose specific methods exist, that can be used to estimate emissions of both urban and other road trans- ENERGee Watch Partner Expertise Data on emissions from fuel combustion are mostly calculated using statistics on fuel use, fuel values and emission factors.
+For that purpose specific methods exist, that can be used to estimate emissions of both urban and other road transportation.
+ENERGee Watch Partner Expertise Data on emissions from fuel combustion are mostly calculated using statistics on fuel use, fuel values and emission factors.
 To calculate emissions from road traffic a range of other data is used, most importantly fleet data (registered motor vehicles) and the mileage data.
 The recommended methodology in Slovenia is the one provided by Intergovernmental Panel on Climate Change (IPCC), which makes GHG emissions data internationally comparable.
-Topic 4 Relevant methods / tools (how to) The activity data for the road transportation sector is the amount of fuel consumed in the territory.
-Usually, the amount of fuel used is not equal to the amount of fuel sold, therefore, the estimation has to be made based either on mileage driven in the territory of the local authority, on vehicle fleet in the territory (cars, buses, two-wheelers, heavy and light-duty vehicles) or on average fuel consumption of each vehicle type.
-The EMEP/EEA Guidebook (2009) and the 2006 IPCC Guidelines provide detailed guidance on the estimation of activity data for the road transportation sector.
-Even though the focus of these guidelines is on the national level, the information can be useful also to understand the principles for calculation of emissions at local level.
-Link(s) with other courses The transportation data are important and directly connected to all courses. portation.

-The sole responsibility for the content of this report lies with the authors.
+Disclaimer The sole responsibility for the content of this report lies with the authors.
 It does not necessarily reflect the opinion of the European Union.
 Neither the Executive Agency for Small and Medium-sized Enterprises (EASME) nor the European Commission is responsible for any use that may be made of the information contained therein.
 Copyright Message All rights reserved; no part of this publication may be translated, reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, re-cording or otherwise, without the written permission of the publisher.
 Many of the designations used by manufacturers and sellers to distinguish their products are claimed as trademarks.
 The quotation of those designations in whatever way does not imply the conclusion that the use of those designations is legal without the content of the owner of the trademark.